FlowFuse/website/src/blog/2024/11/esp32-with-node-red.md

 }
 ```

-1. Replace the placeholder values in the code: SSID (your Wi-Fi network's SSID), Wi-Fi Password (your Wi-Fi network's password), MQTT Client ID (the MQTT client ID you generated for esp32), MQTT Username and Password (the MQTT credentials you created).
+2. Replace the placeholder values in the code: SSID (your Wi-Fi network's SSID), Wi-Fi Password (your Wi-Fi network's password), MQTT Client ID (the MQTT client ID you generated for esp32), MQTT Username and Password (the MQTT credentials you created).
-2. After you've made these changes, click Upload in the Arduino IDE to upload the code to your ESP32.
+3. After you've made these changes, click "Upload" in the Arduino IDE to upload the code to your ESP32.
-3. Once the upload is complete, open the Serial Monitor (set the baud rate to 115200) to monitor the output.
+4. Once the upload is complete, open the Serial Monitor (set the baud rate to 115200) to monitor the output.

 If everything is set up correctly, you should see the output in the Serial Monitor as shown in the image.